froelofs/inquisitive-semantics/README.md

     lines.
 In Jekyll this will typically contain **markdown**.

-    A new paragraph is separated by two newlines.\
+    A new paragraph is separated by two blank lines.\
     The backslash at end of the previous line results in a newline.